jneug/typst-finite/draw.typ

 /// - position (coordinate): Position of the states center.
 /// - name (string): Name for the state.
 /// - label (string,content,auto,none): Label for the state.
 If set to #value(auto), the #arg[name] is used.
-/// - initial (boolean,alignment): Whether this is an initial state.
+/// - initial (boolean,alignment,dictionary): Whether this is an initial state.
+This can be either
+///   - #value(true),
+///   - an #dtype("alignment") to specify an anchor for the inital marking,
+///   - a #dtype("string") to specify text for the initial marking,
+///   - an #dtype("dictionary") with the keys `anchor` and `label` to specifiy both an anchor and a text label for the marking.
 /// - final (boolean): Whether this is a final state.
 /// - anchor (string): Anchor to use for drawing.
 /// - ..style (any): Styling options.